bastienmichaux/notes/g/comparch/motherboard.md

 ## Expansion slots

 Expansion slots are hardware slots or connectors situated on the motherboard.
 They allow to add various types of expansions cards or peripherals.
 They're used to add better components.
-Common expansion slots are ISA, PCI and USB expansion cards.
+Common expansion slots are USB, PCI and ISA expansion cards.

-**ISA:** Industry Standard Architecture.
-Industry standard in the 80s-90s now used to provide support for older and slower devices.
-Eg: older peripherals like an old joystick, mouse, printer, etc.
+**USB:** Universal Serial Bus.

 **PCI:** Peripheral Component Interconnect.
 Used for newer and faster devices than ISA.
 Allows more information, faster.
 Common PCI devices are the network card, EIDE devices (hard disk, CD/DVD drive).

-**USB:** Universal Serial Bus.
-Newer than PCI.
+**ISA:** Industry Standard Architecture.
+Industry standard in the 80s-90s now used to provide support for older and slower devices.
+Eg: older peripherals like an old joystick, mouse, printer, etc.

 **Note:** most laptops have no or very limited expansion slots due to their compact design.
 Instead, they feature integrated components which are not user-upgradeable.
 This limitation is due to space-saving considerations.